delapuente/js-for-gamedev/en/02-javascript/0202-modelo-de-datos/index.md

 enemy instanceof Ally;   // Ally.prototype is not in the chain.
 ```

-Regarding the state, it's convenient to know which constructor has built the object, so that we can know at a glance which attributes it will contain.
+Regarding the state, it is convenient to know which constructor has built the object, so that we can know at a glance which attributes it will contain.
 This is equivalent to determining which is the function whose `prototype` property is the **first link** in the prototype chain.

 Given that the prototype objects come with a built in `constructor` property, which by default points to the function which owns the prototype object, all we need is to access the `constructor` property through the instance.